J-Sanderson/gallery-generator/README.md

 Install dependencies: `npm install`

+Place required image files in the input/img directory.

-Populate images.json with the required files. "img" is mandatory, all others are optional.
+Populate input/images.json with the required files.
+Each object takes the following keys:

+* "img" - image filename.
+Do not add the path, the generator knows where to find it.
+Mandatory.
+* "alt" - alt text for your image.
+Be considerate and descriptive!
+Mandatory.
+* "desc" - an optional description of the image.

 Make any changes as desired to the template html files and css.
 Do not remove the comments as they tell the generator where to place content.

 Run `node gen.js` with any required flags.